Intrenion/Milcraft/doctrine/call-sign-chaos.md

 ## Practice 6: Match speed with careful preparation

 **Problem**
-Fast movement creates failure when supplies and support cannot keep pace.
+Rapid movement leads to failure when supplies and support cannot keep pace.

 **Action**
 Confirm that logistics can support every stage before ordering a rapid advance.